-- September 23 A media item reports that Ireland, Poland, and the Baltic states are circulating a 9-page list of proposals for clamping down harder on Russia within the EU.
+September 23, 2022 - A media item reports that Ireland, Poland, and the Baltic states are circulating a 9-page list of proposals for clamping down harder on Russia within the EU.
 EUobserver reports that the proposals include cutting off a number of major Russian banks such as Gazprombank from the Swift system, prohibiting diamond sales involving Russia, and banning the use of technology from Kaspersky Lab.
 Eugene Kaspersky has come under heavy fire for protecting Russian military web assets from DDoS attacks, among other reports.
-(Ireland joins EU hawks on Russia, as outrage spreads (euobserver.com); Can Kaspersky survive the Ukraine war? (cyberscoop.com)) - September 24 A Dutch news outlet, deVolkskrant, publishes an article about a Dutch former solder who joined the IT Army of Ukraine, adopting the name Hactic.
+(Ireland joins EU hawks on Russia, as outrage spreads (euobserver.com); Can Kaspersky survive the Ukraine war? (cyberscoop.com))

+- September 24, 2022 A Dutch news outlet, deVolkskrant, publishes an article about a Dutch former solder who joined the IT Army of Ukraine, adopting the name Hactic.
 He takes credit for targeting Aeroflot, among other attacks.
-(Risky Biz News, 9-28-2022; Een internationaal cyberleger tegen Rusland met een Nederlander in de hoofdrol (volkskrant.nl)) - Late September Taiwanese semiconductor magnate Robert Tsao pledges about \$20 million to fund civilian military training for Taiwanese citizens to resist disinformation campaigns that would presumably accompany a Chinese invasion of the island.
+(Risky Biz News, 9-28-2022; Een internationaal cyberleger tegen Rusland met een Nederlander in de hoofdrol (volkskrant.nl)) - Late September 2022 Taiwanese semiconductor magnate Robert Tsao pledges about \$20 million to fund civilian military training for Taiwanese citizens to resist disinformation campaigns that would presumably accompany a Chinese invasion of the island.
 News reports indicate many Taiwanese have been watching the Ukraine war for lessons in this regard.
-(Taiwanese citizens prepare for possible cyber war (axios.com)) - September 26 Ukraine's Defense Intelligence agency warns: "The kremlin is planning to carry out massive cyberattacks on the critical infrastructure facilities of Ukrainian enterprises and critical infrastructure institutions of Ukraine's allies.
+(Taiwanese citizens prepare for possible cyber war [axios.com]) - September 26, 2022 Ukraine's Defense Intelligence agency warns: "The kremlin is planning to carry out massive cyberattacks on the critical infrastructure facilities of Ukrainian enterprises and critical infrastructure institutions of Ukraine's allies.
 First of all, attacks will be aimed at enterprises of energy sector.
 The experience of cyberattacks on Ukraine's energy systems in 2015 and 2016 will be used when conducting operations.
 By the cyberattacks, the enemy will try to increase the effect of missile strikes on electricity supply facilities, primarily in the eastern and southern regions of Ukraine.
 The occupying command is convinced that this will slow down the offensive operations of the Ukrainian Defence Forces.
 The kremlin also intends to increase the intensity of DDoS attacks on the critical infrastructure of Ukraine's closest allies, primarily Poland and the Baltic states."
-(Invaders Preparing Mass Cyberattacks on Facilities of Critical Infrastructure of Ukraine and Its Allies (gur.gov.ua)) - September 26 Observers notice the first gas leaks from the Nord Stream 2 pipeline.
+(Invaders Preparing Mass Cyberattacks on Facilities of Critical Infrastructure of Ukraine and Its Allies (gur.gov.ua)) - September 26, 2022 Observers notice the first gas leaks from the Nord Stream 2 pipeline.
 Sometime later, the satellite data monitoring firm SpaceKnow pieces together data from multiple satellite services and reports its finding that two "dark ships ... of a significant size" coming within several miles of the leak sites.
 "They had their beacons off, meaning there was no information about their movement, and they were trying to keep their location information and general information hidden from the world," reports Jerry Javornicky, CEO and cofounder of SpaceKnow.
-The company provides the information to NATO. ('Dark Ships' Emerge From the Shadows of the Nord Stream Mystery | WIRED)
+The company provides the information to NATO. ('Dark Ships' Emerge From the Shadows of the Nord Stream Mystery | WIRED) - September 26, 2022 Journalist Kim Zetter posts an item indicating that senior Ukrainian cyber official Victor Zhora now downplays the impact of the February 24 Viasat attack, after initially telling reporters it caused a "really huge losses."
+In an interview with Zetter, Zhora now says it was the "opposite."
+"I was saying that that didn't have significant impact" (emphasis in original).
+He adds that the incident "had a serious impact on [the] satellite component of communications" but not on land lines which make up the "primary way of communications in armed forces."
+(See also February 24 and Early March entries.)
+(Viasat Hack "Did Not" Have Huge Impact on Ukrainian Military Communications, Official Says (substack.com))